Is your career goal to become an international school teacher?

 If you feel your international teaching options are overwhelming, you can work with a firm that places teachers in international schools for a fee.
 If you consider using such a service, be sure to do your research and determine who pays the fee and how it is paid to the service before signing anything.
 Register with a recruitment fair for international teaching jobs.

-When you do, ask for information in advance about the number of schools participating in the fair that will be seeking teaching candidates with the qualifications and work experience you have.
+When you do, ask for information in advance about the number of schools participating in the fair, seeking teaching candidates with the qualifications and work experience you have.

 3. Follow Up with Your Contacts

-If you have yet to get any calls or job offers from potential employers after submitting your applications and presenting yourself at interviews.
+Don’t give up if you haven’t received any calls or job offers after submitting your application and presenting yourself at interviews.
 Never give up.
-Instead, it’s essential to follow up on your job applications, as you never know when a hire might fall through, and a vacancy might reopen at the last minute.
+Instead, it’s essential to follow up on your job applications, as you never know when a hire might fall through and a vacancy might reopen at the last minute.

 Keep looking for new career opportunities.
-If you have particular teaching preferences, you can widen the scope of your search to new countries, new subject areas, and new age groups of students.
+If you have particular teaching preferences, you can widen your search scope to new countries, new subject areas, and new-age groups of students.

 Never be discouraged when your efforts seem to be slow in producing the results you want in your search for an international teaching job.
-There are lots of factors that can affect your job application such as your work experience, competition, shortage of demand, and other related aspects of your teaching qualifications.
+Many factors can affect your job application, such as your work experience, competition, shortage of demand, and other related aspects of your teaching qualifications.
 Apply for positions of interest only and with a duration to suits your career needs.

 If, for example, you prefer a one-year commitment, but schools in your desired region primarily look for teachers who can commit for two years.
 In this case, you might need to either alter your expectations for the amount of time you’ll be abroad or consider looking in a new region where you will be able to work on terms more amenable to your goals.